Brown bin garden waste service

 About the brown bin service

-The brown bin, or Clip and Collect service provides fortnightly collections of garden waste between February and November.
+The brown bin, or Clip and Collect service provides fortnightly collections of garden waste.

 To be eligible for a brown bin, you must have a current collection service for a standard grey or green wheelie bin.